Greensboro doctor loses medical license after accused of over-prescribing opioids to possible addicts

 One patient repeatedly indicated signs that they were possibly abusing the medication or giving them to someone else.

-His notes includes comments such as “Patient today is reporting possible missing meds by stealing,” “Patient is here today with report that
+His notes include comments such as “Patient today is reporting possible missing meds by stealing,” “Patient is here today with report that

 Policeman in Virginia took several days of his opioid meds because it was in an unmarked pill container” and “Patient states that he did

-not get full prescription.
+not get a full prescription.
 Thus, he is requesting refills today.”

 Four urine drug screening for one patient showed no evidence benzodiazepine metabolite in their system, which suggests the patient may not have been taking the medication and may have been giving it to someone else.